Graded Intervention Time Series: Introduction#

 Approach 1: HAC Standard Errors (Default)#

-HAC (Heteroskedasticity and Autocorrelation Consistent) standard errors — also known as Newey-West standard errors [Newey and West, 1987] — provide robust inference by correcting standard errors without requiring specification of the autocorrelation structure.
+HAC (Heteroskedasticity and Autocorrelation Consistent) standard errors — also known as Newey-West standard errors [Newey and West, 1987] — provide robust inference by correcting standard errors for these violations without requiring specification of the autocorrelation structure.

 Tradeoff: HAC standard errors are wider (more conservative) than naive OLS, but they provide trustworthy inference even when residuals show complex autocorrelation patterns.